Yukitoshi12345/Australia-Road-Fatality/README.md

 2. Fluctuations in Decline:
 - The overall trend is downward, but there are periods of stability and slight increases:
-    - After the sharp decline between 1989 and 1992, crashes stabilized around 1900-2000 crashes per year between 1992 and 1997.
+    - After the sharp decline between 1989 and 1992, crashes stabilised around 1900-2000 crashes per year between 1992 and 1997.
     - From 1998 to 2010, there was a continued decrease in crashes, with numbers dropping from 1755 in 1998 to a low of 1277 in 2011.
     - Post-2011, crashes continued to decline, reaching a low of 1097 crashes in 2020.
 - After 2020, there was a slight uptick in crashes, rising to 1269 in 2023.